10 day Japan Itinerary for First Timers + Map

 Akihabara:

-• Explore electronic shops like Yodobashi Camera and Sofmap for gadgets and anime merchandise.
+• Explore electronic and anime shops for gadgets and anime merchandise.

-• Experience arcades with a wide variety of games and activities.
+• Experience Multistory arcades with a wide variety of games and activities.

 Ginza: